CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/SYS.2.2.3 Clients on Windows 10.md

 Together with the basic requirements, the following requirements correspond to the state of the art in the area of ​​clients under Windows 10.
 They SHOULD be implemented in principle.

 #### SYS.2.2.3.A7 Local Security Policy
 All security-relevant settings SHOULD be configured, tested and regularly checked as needed.
-The security policies SHOULD be configured in accordance with the operating system manufacturer's recommendations and the default default behavior, unless the default behavior conflicts with other requirements of IT Baseline Protection or the organization.
+The security policies SHOULD be configured in accordance with the operating system manufacturer's recommendations and the default default behavior, unless the default behavior conflicts with other IT security or organization requirements.
 Deviations MUST be documented and justified.
 All unnecessary applications and components SHOULD be disabled.
 Security policies SHOULD be set in any case, even if the setting does not deviate from the default behavior of an unset security policy.

 #### SYS.2.2.3.A8 Central management of client security policies